 3. Custom 2x Tubulin Buffer; 80 mM PIPES pH 7.0, 8 mM MgCl2, 1 mM EGTA and 2 mM GTP

 1. Temperature regulated spectrophotometer set to 37°°C on kinetic mode at 340 nm.

 2. Corning 96-well half area plates (Cat. # 3686) or other plate with low protein binding surface.

 1. Quickly thaw one tube of T234S in a room temperature waterbath and immediately transfer to ice.

-4. For a standard 96 well plate assay, transfer 180 ml of the Tubulin into a microtiter plate that has been pre-warmed to 37°°C. It is essential to use a 1/2 area 96-well plate for optimal signal generation in this assay.
+3. For a standard 96 well plate assay, transfer 180 ml of the Tubulin into a microtiter plate that has been pre-warmed to 37°°C. It is essential to use a 1/2 area 96-well plate for optimal signal generation in this assay.
 A minimum of 80 ul can be used for a 3 mm pathlength.

 Figure 3.
 Tubulin Polymerization Assay

 Legend: Polymerizations were carried out as indicated in the Method section.
 Polymerization was started by incubation at 37°C and followed by absorbance readings at 340 nm.
 Under these conditions polymerization reached a maximal OD340nm between 1.1-1.25 within 5 min, which is equivalent to >90% polymerization.
 The three phases of polymerization are shown, I (nucleation), II (growth), III (steady state).

 For product Datasheets and MSDSs please click on the PDF links below.